AndreasStahel/FEMoctave/README.md

 In April 2023 algorithms for 1D problems are available.

-In July 2023 an algorithm for nonlinear, static 1D problems is available.
+In July 2023 a first algorithm for nonlinear, static 1D problems is available.

+In August 2023 the algorithm for nonlinear, static 1D problems is improved and many examples provided

 ## 2. PURPOSE
 The main goal is to provide a tool using Octave only to teach the method of finite elements, short FEM.